KirillKapteily/YACHT-ADVENTURES/README.md

 ![Issues](https://img.shields.io/github/issues/KirillKapteily/YACHT-ADVENTURES)

 **A brief description of your project goes here.**
 We are a team of Front-End Developers which are making this project!
-If you wan to join us the link is in my bio!
+If you want to join us the link is in my bio!

 ---